 From 1996 until 1999 the Diaper Bank operated as a program under the nonprofit umbrella of the Carondelet Foundation.
 In 2000 the Community Diaper Bank of Southern Arizona became a free standing charitable organization, becoming the nation’s first Diaper Bank.

 The Diaper Bank hired its first employee in 1999 and still uses more than 100 volunteers annually to provide diapers and incontinence supplies to those in need.
 In 2004 the New Haven Diaper Bank opened its doors using the model established in Southern Arizona.
-There are more than 100 Diaper Banks across the country today.
-To learn more about the community need and what we learned on our Resources/Facts page.
+There are more than 250 Diaper Banks across the country today.

 Just as it did at its inception, the Diaper Bank provides diapers to those under the poverty line where no public assistance exists.
-We recognized that an inadequate supply of diapers puts families with young children at an increased risk for health related problems and potential abuse.
-We believe that through a network of social service providers the Diaper Bank prevents duplication of services, limits administrative spending, and prioritizes clients in the direst of circumstances.
+We recognize that an inadequate supply of diapers puts families with young children at an increased risk for health related problems and potential abuse.